 Let's not overcomplicate things.
 It's just smoked salmon after all.

-- The brine.
-A simple mix of kosher salt and brown sugar.
+- Brine.
+A simple combination of kosher salt and brown sugar.

-- Use the right wood chips to pair with the salmon.
+- Use the right wood for smoke that pairs with salmon.

 - Do not overcook the salmon.
 This is the most important part.
 The key temperatures are a 225° F smoker and 140° F finished internal temperature.
-If either of the temperatures get too high, the salmon will dry out.
-Always use a thermometer; I use the Thermoworks Thermapen ONE instant-read probe thermometer.
+If either of the temperatures gets too high, the salmon will dry out.
+Always check the temp with a thermometer; I recommend the Thermapen instant-read probe thermometer.

 What You'll Need: Ingredients & Equipment

-Three simple ingredients, a smoker and a few tools, will get you on your way.
+Three simple ingredients, a smoker and a few smoker accessories, will get you on your way.

-- Salt - Diamond kosher salt is what I recommend.
-If using another, be sure to use the ratios in this salt post to make sure you're seasoning properly.
+- Salt - Diamond Crystal kosher salt is what I prefer.
+If using Morton brand, use half the amount of salt.
+Learn more about the types of salt and conversions to make sure you're seasoning properly.

 - Brown Sugar - Just enough to add a hint of sweetness for balance.
-Granulate sugar can be substituted, but brown sugar will add a hint of caramel flavor from the molasses.
+Maple syrup, honey or granulate sugar can be substituted in the same amount as is called for.

-- Wood Chips or Pellets - Alder wood chips or Alder pellets for a pellet smoker give a great flavor to the salmon.
+- Wood Chips or Pellets - Alder wood chips for a charcoal smoker or Alder pellets for a pellet smoker like a Traeger will give a great flavor to the salmon.

-- Sheet pan or plastic bag for brining.
+- Sheet pan or a ziplock bag for brining.